 1. Pre Arrival Information

 The week before my vacation starts is usually frantic.
-Not only am I clearing my work desk, but I’m also starting to think about what to pack, how to find the vacation rental, what time I’ll be able to check-in, where will I shop for groceries, and so on.
-Us guests often need a vacation from our pre-arrival planning stress!
+Not only am I clearing my work desk, but I’m also starting to think about what to pack, how to find the vacation rental, what time I’ll be able to check-in, where I’ll shop for groceries, and so on.
+Us guests often need a vacation from our pre-vacation stress!

-The best piece of advice is to pretend you are making the journey.
+The best thing you can do is to pretend you’re making the journey.
 You’ve done it many times as an owner so you’re often on autopilot.
 Try to turn off the auto setting and place yourself in your guests’ shoes.

 2. Important Property Information